Saluting Dr. Ashira Blazer

 “They don’t understand the dark history of the concept that minorities, mainly African Americans and Native Americans, were designed to suffer, which was created to justify their poor treatment and slavery.”

-Dr. Blazer co-chairs the DEI committee for the American College of Rheumatology (ACR).
-“We’re looking at systemic and structural changes to combat disparities,” she explains.
-At the ACR annual meeting last fall, Dr. Blazer made her case.
+As co-chair of the DEI committee for the American College of Rheumatology (ACR), she says, “We’re looking at systemic and structural changes to combat disparities.”

 She further describes it this way: “A lot of times, doctors who are white hear that ‘patients don’t trust us because of racism.’
 The first thing they may think is, ‘I’m not a racist.
 I didn’t do any of those things.
 I became a doctor because I have empathy for patients.’
 That may be true, but what they miss is that racism is a structure and a system.